tigera-solutions/cc-eks-egress-gw/README.md

     kubectl get ippools -o wide
     ```

-14. Copy the pull secret from calico-system ns to the default ns for allow the download of the egw image
+14. Copy the pull secret from calico-system ns to the default ns to authorize the download of the egw image

     ```bash
     kubectl get secret tigera-pull-secret --namespace=calico-system -o yaml | \